 L. Fall 2024 Financial Aid Checklist for First-Year J.D.
 Applicants

 - UCLA School of Law requires that both the student’s and parents’ information be provided on the FAFSA (Free Application for Federal Student Aid) and the law school Financial Need Application, with few exceptions.
 Please review detailed guidelines here before submitting your applications.

-- All admitted students are considered for a Dean’s scholarship.
-In determining the scholarship amount, both merit and financial aid need can be considered.
-All eligible admitted students who wish to considered for need are provided access to the law school Financial Need Application.
+- All admitted students are considered for a Dean’s scholarship upon completion of the Dean's Scholarship Consideration Form (provided after admission).
+In determining the scholarship amount, both merit and financial need can be considered.
+Eligible admitted students who wish to be considered for need must first complete the law school Financial Need Application (provided after admission) and the FAFSA.